Hepatitis B | Pokenga ate

 • Never share drug equipment with other drug users.
 This includes needles, syringes, spoons and filters as well as bank notes or straws to snort cocaine.

-• Do not share personal items such as toothbrushes and razors.
+• Don't share personal items, eg, toothbrushes and razors.

 • Use a condom during sex, including anal and oral sex.

-• Have an STI check before you have unprotected sex with a new partner
+• Have a sexually transmitted infection (STI) check before you have unprotected sex with a new partner.

 • Limit how much alcohol you drink.
 Read more about safer alcohol limits.